Tactile Defensiveness

 The Biggest Challenge Our Son Faces with Tactile Defensiveness

-Our son has had a lot of different challenges with tactile defensiveness, from being delayed in learning to walk to his not wanting to touch slimy, gooey things; however, the unexpected biggest challenge that we have had for almost fourteen years since his diagnosis has been the difficulty he has with eating.
+Our son has faced many challenges with tactile defensiveness, from being delayed in learning to walk to his aversion to anything slimy or gooey.
+But the challenge that has persisted the longest, nearly fourteen years now, is eating.

-When our son received a tactile defensiveness diagnosis, we thought it was just a sensitivity to his skin.
-It took us a while to realize that he also had some sensory problems in his mouth.
+When our son first received a tactile defensiveness diagnosis at 18 months, we thought it was primarily a skin sensitivity issue.
+It took us a while to realize the condition extended to his mouth and made eating extremely difficult.
 Until then, I had always thought he was just a picky eater.
 Once I started paying a little more attention to his eating, I realized that he would only eat certain types of food, and it was based on their texture.

 Our son was about 18 months old when we got his tactile defensiveness diagnosis.
 By that point, he was off a bottle and eating solid foods.
 He struggled with it once he got old enough to eat baby food.
 He did not like it.
 He never took to rice cereal.
 I could get him to eat a few fruits, but that was it.
 He ate a little better when he started eating solid foods, but not much.
 He was a little closer to two years old when we finally realized he had sensitivity issues in his mouth.